 Functional and Chinese Medicine point of view – Part 1

 You have most likely heard more and more people say they feel they are becoming sensitive to foods they were not sensitive to before.

 I want to discuss why this is so in this article.
-Part 2 will be the Chinese view point and Part 3 will focus on how we treat this.
+Part 2 will be the Chinese viewpoint and Part 3 will focus on how we treat this.

 The first big one to look at is gluten.
 Many have become sensitive to gluten.
 The big reason for this is the organo-phosphates (read between the lines, toxins i.e. pesticides).
-If your body is taking strain detoxifiying in general it now has to work so much harder getting rid of this extra toxin as well.
+If your body is taking strain detoxifying in general it now has to work so much harder getting rid of this extra toxin as well.
 This in turn will impact the gut.

 The other big factor is wheat has been sooooo genetically modified that it is not the same as that which our great grandfathers consumed.
 When I imagine wheat, I see this beautiful golden yellow stalk with seeds blowing in the wind.
-Well what happened is the scientists discovered most of the yield comes from the top part of the plant.
+Well, what happened is the scientists discovered most of the yield comes from the top part of the plant.
 So they hybridized and engineered this part bigger to look like a berry, that it contains more of the yield of the plant.

 Then the scientists discovered that the plant’s thin stalk could not carry the weight of the berries.
 So the next obvious step would be to make the stalk thicker.
 But alas the plant was using too much energy supporting this big stalk.
 So “Voila” we ended up with a plant that is about 30cm high and doesn’t even look like wheat anymore.

 The other, oh yes there is another factor, is that the wheat is now genetically modified.
 And you know of course what that means?
 They insert a genetic structure of a herbicide into the plant.
 So, when the insect eats the plant its stomach pops and the insect dies – and that’s what the farmers want, of course.
-Fair enough, we are not insects and we are a 1000 times bigger; however, eating these foods can have the effect of creating inflammation in the digestive system.
+Fair enough, we are not insects and we are 1000 times bigger; however, eating these foods can have the effect of creating inflammation in the digestive system.

 So many patients come to me and tell me they have done the tests for food allergies and they are not allergic to any foods so that can’t be the cause of their problems.
-The first thing you need to understand that there is a huge difference between allergy and food sensitivity.
+The first thing you need to understand that there is a huge difference between an allergy and food sensitivity.

 If you eat peanut butter and your throat closes down and you start to have an anaphylactic reaction, then you have an allergy.
 However, sensitivities are much more subtle.
-In fact you can eat something and only have a reaction 2 days later, making it much more difficult to track down the cause of this reaction that appears to come “out of the blue.
+In fact, you can eat something and only have a reaction 2 days later, making it much more difficult to track down the cause of this reaction that appears to come “out of the blue.

 Symptoms of food sensitivities

-- Feeling under the weather
+Feeling under the weather

 Dark circles under eyes

-- ADD / ADHD
+ADD / ADHD

-- Polycystic ovary syndrome
+Polycystic ovary syndrome

-- Battle to lose weight
+The battle to lose weight